Cyber Warfare Engineers (CWE) are the highly-technical computer scientists and computer engineers who:

 Cyber Warfare Engineers serve in challenging roles that are designed to leverage their expertise in Computer Network Operations.
 They typically serve at a shore-based Navy Information Operations Command (NIOC).

-Those pursuing a Cyber Warfare Engineering position are required to attend Officer Development School (ODS) in Newport, R.I.
-Upon completion, CWE Officers can expect to be initially assigned to a Navy Information Operations Command (NIOC) at Fort Meade, Md., or Suitland, Md.
+After you’ve completed Officer Development School, CWE Officers can expect to be initially assigned to a Navy Information Operations Command (NIOC) at Fort Meade, MD or Suitland, MD.
 There they will be afforded the opportunity to complete a wide array of National Cryptologic School courses as well as specific on-the-job training.

-Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields.
+Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational credentialing and occupational opportunities in related fields in the civilian sector.

 A degree from a four-year college or university is a minimum educational requirement to become a Commissioned Officer.
 Candidates seeking a Cyber Warfare Engineer position must have a bachelor’s degree in Computer Science or Computer Engineering from one of the more than 150 National Security Agency (NSA) Centers of Academic Excellence (CAE).
 All candidates must also be U.S. citizens and eligible for a Top Secret/Sensitive Compartmented Information (SCI) security clearance.